wapmorgan/UnifiedArchive/docs/API.md

     ): UnifiedArchive|null
     ```

   Opens an archive and returns instance of `UnifiedArchive`.
   If you provide `$password`, it will be used to open encrypted archive.
   If you provide `$abilities`, it will be used to determine driver for format, that supports ALL of passed abilities.
-    In case of failure (format is not supported or recognized), null will be returned.
+  In case of failure (file is not readable or format is not supported or recognized), an `InvalidArgumentException` or `UnsupportedArchiveException` will be thrown.

 - <span id="UnifiedArchive--getPclZipInterface"></span>
     ```php